 About Hamilton Island Though it’s been inhabited for close to 8,000 years, Hamilton Island remains very much a pristine, natural environment.
 History History Renowned winemaker, Bob Oatley, and his family purchased Hamilton Island in 2003 - turning it into the world-class holiday destination it is today.
 Read more Recent developments Recent developments From developing new resort facilities, to enhancing the island’s infrastructure, Hamilton Island Enterprises invests continually in the island.
-Read more History From its original settlement by the Ngaro Aboriginal tribe, to its visit by Captain Cook in 1770, and evolution as a tourist destination in the 1970s and 1980s, Hamilton Island has had a long and interesting history.
+Read more History From its original settlement by the Ngaro people, to its visit by Captain Cook in 1770, and evolution as a tourist destination in the 1970s and 1980s, Hamilton Island has had a long and interesting history.
 The island was purchased by renowned Australian winemaker, Bob Oatley, in 2003, and since, has become one of the world’s leading holiday destinations.
 Environment While there is an abundance of restaurants, bars and resorts on Hamilton Island, only a third of the island is developed - meaning the rest remains in its pristine, natural state.
 There are more than a dozen walking trails through which guests can explore the island.
 Infrastructure Every year, the Oatley family invests millions of dollars in improving the accommodation, infrastructure and services available on Hamilton Island.
 This includes ensuring that waste is disposed of in the most environmentally-friendly manner - and is re-used wherever possible - as well as making sure power sources are utilised in the most efficient way.